-As was mentioned above, the value $\Delta$ plays the role of integration step in the numerical procedures for Ito SDEs, then this value is sufficiently small.
-Keeping in mind this circumstance, it is easy to notice that there exists a such constant $C_2$ that
+As was mentioned above, the value $\Delta$ plays the role of integration step in the numerical procedures for Ito SDEs.
+Then this value is a sufficiently small.
+Keeping in mind this circumstance, it is easy to notice that there exists such a constant $C_2$ that